bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 You can also set here an IP address from another subnet if your system has network routing.

-Then check content of file group_vars/all/networks/interconnect-1.yml .
+Then check content the second network, interconnect-1 in file group_vars/all/general_settings/network.yml .
 As this is **not** an administration network, its configuration is easy.

 That is all for basic networking.
 General network parameters are set in group_vars/all/general_settings/network.yml file, and nodes parameters are